-Coaches across BC play an extremely important role in the support and development of players – therefore, coach education and certification continues to be a major priority for BC Soccer.
-The Coach Pathway image below provides a visual overview of the minimum certification requirements for the various levels of play:
+Coaches across BC play an extremely important role in the support and development of players - therefore, coach education and certification continues to be a major priority for BC Soccer.
+The Coach Pathway image below provides a visual overview of the minimum certification requirements for the various levels of play (click to enlarge):

-BC Soccer would also like to make all coaches aware of the Playing Environment which is shown below:
+BC Soccer would also like to make all coaches aware of the Playing Environment which is shown below (click to enlarge):

 ACTIVE START gives the youngest players the opportunity to develop basic skills like running, jumping, landing, kicking, throwing, and catching in a fun setting built around informal play and positive reinforcement.
 Whether they dream of playing for Canada's National Teams or simply want to have fun with their friends, taking the right approach to the game when children are young sets the stage for a lifetime of enjoyment.

 Being a good coach is demanding, but it's also incredibly rewarding.
 There's nothing quite like witnessing the thrill a young player gets when they score their first goal, or make a fantastic pass.
 And the lessons a child learns from a good coach can last a lifetime.

 Read the ACTIVE START Coaches' Toolkit for coaching tips, techniques, and drill & activities that are designed to GET KIDS TO FALL IN LOVE WITH THE GAME.

 FUNDAMENTALS allows children to develop their movement ABC's - agility, balance, and coordination - as well as speed - and learn the basics of the game while emphasizing fun, cooperation, and maximum time on the ball.